Gomerce/GomerceBE/README.md

 ## Set environment variables

-Make a copy of the `example.env` file, and rename it to `.env`
+- Make a copy of the `example.env` file, and rename it to `.env`

-Update the values of the variables in the `.env` file to suite your system environment.
+- Update the values of the variables in the `.env` file to suite your system environment.

+- Create a folder named `logs` in the root directory, if it does not exist

 ## Datebase setup